Payment for Services

 Referrals and Pre-Certifications

 Your insurance may require a referral from your physician in order for you to see a specialist.
-Your insurance may also require pre-certification of chiropractic services.
+Your insurance may also require pre-certification for chiropractic services.
 It is your responsibility to ensure that the insurance referral or pre-certification is in place.
 Please be aware of your particular requirements and benefits associated with your policy.